MLA: A Multisensory Language-Action Model for Multimodal Understanding and Forecasting in Robotic Manipulation

 \textbf{Results.} As shown in Table~\ref{tab:sim}, MLA achieves an average score of 81\% across 10 tasks, significantly outperforming $\pi_0$ (65\%), SpatialVLA (46\%), and other baselines.
-The improvements are particularly notable on more challenging tasks, such as \textit{Place Wine at Rack Location}, \textit{Water plants}, and \textit{Phone on Base}.
+The improvements are particularly notable on more challenging tasks, such as \textit{Place Wine at Rack Location} and \textit{Water plants}.
 These results validate the effectiveness of our proposed multimodal alignment and future multisensory generation post-training, which enable MLA to progressively enhance its representations and achieve higher action accuracy.
 They also demonstrate that our paradigm remains effective even without access to expensive sensors such as tactile devices.
-As shown in Figure~\ref{fig:progress}(b), to further validate the effectiveness of our method, we visualize the attention heatmaps from the output features of MLA and a variant without our proposed approach.
+Furthermore, as shown in Figure~\ref{fig:progress}~b), we visualize the attention heatmaps from the output features of MLA and a variant without our proposed approach.
 The results clearly show that MLA learns better feature representations and focuses more effectively on both the robot and the manipulated objects.